-Trends for 2017 include high waisted bottoms, boyleg “playsuits,” large florals and sexy shoulder ruffles.
+Trends include high waisted bottoms, boyleg “playsuits,” large florals and sexy shoulder ruffles.

 By Stacia Friedman

 Elizabeth Taylor, Marilyn Monroe and Dorothy Malone in swimsuits that would look up-to-date today.

 If you dread shopping for swimsuits, I’ve got good news.
 This year, designers finally got wise and came up with styles that flatter every body type, whether you’re an unendowed size two or a curvaceous plus size.

 What’s hot?
 Color-blocking, over-sized florals, polka dots, peek-a-boo cutouts and off-the-shoulder ruffles.
 The newest trends include high-waisted bottoms (a full two inches above your natural waist) which offer tummy control and more coverage, as well as boyleg “playsuits” and shorts.

 The most important thing is fit.
 Part of the agony of trying on swimsuits is that awful moment where you realize you need to go up a size.
 That’s when most women run out the door.
 The smart money, however, run straight to a specialty shop such as Linda the Bra Lady or Town Shop which carry every swimsuit cup size from AA to N. (Yes, N!)
 If these experts can’t get you into the swim, you have our permission to go skinny dipping!